ENG-Mazri/ENG-Mazri/README.md

 ### Hi there 👋
-- My name in Mazri Abderrahmane, I studied structural engineering, and I'm a self-taught software engineer who works at Tangl 😄
+- My name is Mazri Abderrahmane, I studied structural engineering, and I'm a self-taught software engineer who works at Tangl 😄

 #### Tech I use on daily basis: